t-regx/t-regx.github.io/docs/match-details.md

 ## Offsets

-`Match.offset()` is multi-byte character safe and returns offset in characters, whereas `Match.byteOffset()` returns the offset in bytes.
+`Match.offset()` can be used to get the offset of the matched occurrence in the subject. `Match.offset()` is multi-byte character safe and returns offset in characters, whereas `Match.byteOffset()` returns the offset in bytes.

 ```php
 pattern('here')->match('Apples for 0.30€, here')->first(function (Match $match) {